 He only wanted to Hedwig back, nothing more.
-However, if he'd been honest to himself Harry had to admit that he was still a bit confused about what he really wanted.
-Of course he wanted Hedwig back, so much was clear to him.
+However, if he'd been honest with himself Harry had to admit that he was still a bit confused about what he really wanted.
+Of course, he wanted Hedwig back, so much was clear to him.
 But what about Ginny?

 He headed to the bench and smiled at her.
 "Are you ready?"

 "As ready as I've ever been." she returned his smile.

 "Well, then let's go."
 Harry reached for her hand and pulled her off the bench